Colors!: Reception

 IGN gave the application a score of 9.0 and an Editor's Choice award, praising its simple interface and tutorials.
 Destructoid gave the app a 9.0, calling it "a simple and incredibly fun tool with an amazing community of artists proudly displaying their beautiful and funny 3D images."
 Nintendo Life gave the app a 9/10, stating, "Though lacking in any structured play, Colors!
 3D’s robust free drawing system and unique ability to let anyone create their own three-dimensional artwork more than make up for this."

 Colors Live

 A Nintendo Switch successor called Colors Live (stylised as Colors L!ve) was released in 2020 after being funded via a Kickstarter campaign.
-It features a pressure-sensitive pen called the Colors SonarPen and a new game mode called Colors Quest.
-This new adventure has a unique way of handling game progression.
-Colors Quest has a daily system for progressing through its levels to keep with the theme of slowly improving one's art skills over time.
-Players are given one drawing task daily, with a specific theme and certain stipulations that must be fulfilled.
+This expanded upon the features of previous installments by adding new brushes, increasing the maximum number of layers to ten, and introducing blend modes.
+A new game mode called Colors Quest was also included.
+A pressure-sensitive pen called the Colors SonarPen was developed in collaboration with GreenBulb to facilitate drawing on the Nintendo Switch, and comes pre-bundled with physical copies of the game.

+Colors Quest

+This new mode acts as a story-driven adventure wherein players are given a daily drawing challenge with a specific theme and certain stipulations that must be fulfilled.
+Once the drawing is complete, players must anonymously score other players' submissions, these scores are then aggregated to produce a personal ranking that measures the improvement in the player's art skills over time.